-Unit: 3 Grade Level/Course: Duration: 2 of 2 of (50 minutes) Lesson Lesson: 3c-1 Algebra 1 Date: Common Co and Conter Standards A.CED.3 Represent const inequalities, and interpret example, represent inequa different foods.
-A.CED.3 Represent constraints by equations or inequalities, and by systems of equations and/or inequalities, and interpret solutions as viable or non- viable options in a modeling context.
-For example, represent inequalities describing nutritional and cost constraints on combinations of different foods.
-Materials A designated place in the cla ssroom for measuring students' height, prepared by teacher prior to the lesson, Resources Lesson Preparatio or each group is given a mea or each group is given a measuring tape or a yard stick.
-Content: Language: Objective s Students are to solve equation within context. ons/inequalities Students will be able to communicate (orally, in writing, and through other representations) about concepts, procedures, strategies, claims, arguments, and other information related to problem solving Depth of Level 1: Recall Level 2: Skill/Concept Knowledg Level e ⊠ Level 3: Strategic Think ☑ Level 3: Strategic Thinking Standards f Mathematic Practice ☑ 1.
-Make sense of proble ☑ 2.
-Reason abstractly and ☑ 3.
-Construct viable argu ☑ 4.
-Model with mathema ☑ 5.
-Use appropriate tools ☑ 6.
-Attend to precision. ☑ 7.
-Look for and make us ☑ 8.
-Look for and express ☑ 1.
+Unit: 3 Grade Level/Course: se: Duration: 2 of 2 of (50 minutes) Lesson Lesson: 3c-1 Algebra 1 Date: Common and Co Stand ontent inequalities, and interpret nstraints by equations or inequalities, and by systems of equations and/or et solutions as viable or non- viable options in a modeling context.
+For ualities describing nutritional and cost constraints on combinations of Mater Resou Less Prepar rces/ son A designated place in the classroom for measuring students' height, prepared by teacher prior to the lesson, or each group is given a measuring tape or a yard stick.
+Content: Language: Objectives Students are to solve equations/inequalities within context.Students will be able to communicate (orally, in and through other representations) about concept Students will be able to communicate (orally, in writing, and through other representations) about concepts, procedures, strategies, claims, arguments, and other information related to problem solving Dept h of Level 1: Recall Knowledge Level  Level 3: Strategic Thinking 🖾 Level 4: Extended Thinking ☑ 1.
 Make sense of problems and persevere in solving them. ☑ 2.
-Reason abstractly and quantitatively. ☑ 3.
-Construct viable arguments and critique the reasoning of others. ☑ 4.
-Model with mathematics. ☑ 5.
-Use appropriate tools strategically ☑ 6.
-Attend to precision. ☑ 7.
-Look for and make use of structure. ☑ 8.
+Reason abstractly and quantitatively. ⊠ 3.
+Construct viable arguments and critique the reasoning of others.
+Standar ☐ 4.
+Model with mathematics.
+Mathen Prac ⊠ 5.
+Use appropriate tools strategically 1140 ⊠ 6.
+Attend to precision. ⊠ 7.
+Look for and make use of structure. \boxtimes 8.
 Look for and express regularity in repeated reasoning.
-Common Co ore Focus on the Standards Secus on the Standards Instruction al  Coherence within and a ⊠ Coherence within and across grade levels Shifts in Image: Construction of the second sec abulary r III) ACHER KEY WORDS ESSE UNDERSTAN NTIAL TO DING WORDS WORTH KNOWING Academic Voc (Tier II & Tie PROVIDES TEA Compound Inequalities Minimum
+Common Core S Focus on the Standards Instruc Coherence within and across grade levels Shifts in Mathematics Rigor (Balance of conceptual understanding, procedural skill & fluency, and application of skills) ıbulary r III) ACHER VATION KEY WORDS ESSEI UNDERSTANI WORDS WORTH KNOWING Academic Vocabulary (Tier II & Tier III) PROVIDES TEACHER SIMPLE EXPLANATION Compound Inequalities Minimum